achobanov/sample-course/EN/02-Simple-Calculations/07-Exercises.md

 The first exercise from this theme is the following:

-[code-task title="Calculating the area of a square" executionStrategy="csharp-dot-net-core-code"]
+[code-task title="Calculating the area of a square" executionStrategy="csharp-dot-net-core-code" requiresInput]

 [code-editor language=csharp]
 Console.Write("a = ");